GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 ## Requirements

+ - Gluu Server with Shibboleth installed
+ - AWS administrative privilege

 ## AWS Configuration

+Log into AWS Management Console.
+Search for 'IAM' module.
+From 'IAM' module, we need to move forward.

 ### Create Identity Provider
 First you need to get the Shibboleth meta data file from your Gluu installation, which can be found by navigating to the following URL: `https://<hostname>/idp/shibboleth`.
 With that file you can create an IDP in your AWS account.